strimzi/strimzi.github.io/_posts/2024-08-07-taming-apache-kafka-4.0.md

 We are well aware that many Apache Kafka users are reluctant to move to KRaft just yet.
 So we will try to provide _extended support_ for the Strimzi `0.4y` release.
 That should make it easier for users who want to stick with ZooKeeper or Mirror Maker 1 for a bit longer.
-What does _extended support_ mean:
+What does _extended support_ mean?
+Where possible, it includes:
-* We will try to address any critical CVEs
+* Addressing any critical Common Vulnerabilities and Exposures (CVEs) that arise.
-* We will try to add support for new Apache Kafka 3.9 patch releases
+* Aiming to support any new patch releases of Apache Kafka 3.9.
-* We will try to continue fixing critical bugs related to ZooKeeper, KRaft and migration from ZooKeeper to Kraft
+* Continuing to fix critical bugs related to ZooKeeper, KRaft, and the migration process from ZooKeeper to KRaft.

 We will try to do this for one year after the initial Kafka 3.9 is released, which is the same time for which the Apache Kafka project plans to support the 3.9 release.
 Unfortunately, sometimes, even seemingly straightforward tasks such as updating a dependency to address a CVE can lead to major code changes.
-That is why the word `try` is important - we will try our best, but it is always possible that for some changes it might not be feasible to address them with a reasonable effort.
+That’s why the phrase _where possible_ is important.
+While we will try to address these issues, there may be cases where it’s not feasible to do so with reasonable effort due to the complexity of the changes required.
 We also do not plan to add any new features to Strimzi as part of `0.4y` patch releases.
 You should also keep in mind that regardless of how long you wait on Strimzi `0.4y`, you will in the end always need to first migrate to KRaft with Strimzi `0.4y` and Apache Kafka 3.9 before upgrading to any newer Kafka or Strimzi version.